Are you an adviser? Go to Unbiased Pro

 What are defined contribution pensions?

-DC schemes have become much more common in the private sector, and help employees save for the future in a different way.
+DC schemes are the most common type of pension in the private sector and help employees save for the future differently.

 Over time, both employees and employers make contributions to a pension pot.
-This pot is then typically invested into things like stocks and shares and bonds, which aim to help the funds grow over time.
+This pot is then typically invested into things like stocks, shares and bonds, which aim to help the funds grow over time.

 There are many different types of DC schemes, but some examples include: